niemasd/How-to-Teach-Online/teach_online/modalities.md

 due to travel restrictions placed by various countries' governments, my classes had students from literally all over the world.
-This made synchronous online learning somewhat tricky, but by having my instructional team provide Office Hours all day (this was a benefit of my massive class sizes: massive classes = massive instructional team = plenty of Office Hours to spread across the day), meaning any student had at least some Office Hours during reasonable waking hours of their day.
+This made synchronous online learning somewhat tricky, but by having my instructional team provide Office Hours all throughout the day (this was a benefit of my massive class sizes: massive enrollment = massive instructional team = plenty of Office Hours to spread throughout the day), meaning any student had at least some Office Hours during reasonable waking hours of their day.
-Less extreme than the global shutdowns during the COVID-19 pandemic, as described earlier, students may have a difficult time making it to a physical classroom on campus due to many reasons, and online instruction (even synchronous) reduces the barrier to entry for these students.
+Less extreme than the global shutdowns during the COVID-19 pandemic, as described earlier, students may have difficulties coming to a physical classroom on campus due to many reasons, and online instruction (even synchronous) reduces the barrier to entry for these students.

 Even beyond the flexibility with regard to physical location that is enjoyed by online instruction in general,